SkylineCommunications/dataminer-docs/connector-help/connector_help/Molden Media VizRT.md

 ### General

 Provides a list with all **Client Hosts** and **Engine Hosts** that can be selected.
-This parameter must be configured, it is not polled.A togglebutton **Debug Logging** allows a user to dynamically enable or disable extra logging in the Element Log File.
+This parameter must be configured, it is not polled.
+A togglebutton **Debug Logging** allows a user to dynamically enable or disable extra logging in the Element Log File.

 ### Channel Assignment